-NTP is a TCP/IP protocol for synchronising time over a network.
+NTP is a TCP/IP protocol for synchronizing time over a network.
 Basically a client requests the current time from a server, and uses it to set its own clock.

 Behind this simple description, there is a lot of complexity - there are tiers of NTP servers, with the tier one NTP servers connected to atomic clocks, and tier two and three servers spreading the load of actually handling requests across the Internet.
 Also the client software is a lot more complex than you might think - it has to factor out communication delays, and adjust the time in a way that does not upset all the other processes that run on the server.
 But luckily all that complexity is hidden from you!

-If ntpdate / ntp is installed timedatectl steps back to let you keep your old setup.
-That shall ensure that no two time syncing services are fighting and also to retain any kind of old behaviour/config that you had through an upgrade.
+If chrony is installed timedatectl steps back to let chrony do the time keeping.
+That shall ensure that no two time syncing services are fighting.
+While no more recommended to be used, this still also applies to ntpd being installed to retain any kind of old behavior/config that you had through an upgrade.
 But it also implies that on an upgrade from a former release ntp/ntpdate might still be installed and therefore renders the new systemd based services disabled.

 The current status of time and time configuration via timedatectl and timesyncd can be checked with timedatectl status.

 $ timedatectl status Local time: Fr 2018-02-23 08:47:13 UTC Universal time: Fr 2018-02-23 08:47:13 UTC RTC time: Fr 2018-02-23 08:47:13 Time zone: Etc/UTC (UTC, +0000) System clock synchronized: yes systemd-timesyncd.service active: yes RTC in local TZ: no If chrony is running it will automatically switch to: [...] systemd-timesyncd.service active: no

 Via timedatectl an admin can control the timezone, how the system clock should relate to the hwclock and if permanent synronization should be enabled or not.
 See man timedatectl for more details.